Peace Piece

 Peace Piece bears some resemblance to Frédéric Chopin's Berceuse in Db major; both pieces use a two-chord left-hand ostinato throughout, and they both have an ornamented melody line.

+American jazz musician and YouTuber Charles Cornell notes that Bill Evans may have been influenced by Erik Satie's Vexations.

-In films
+In popular culture

 The piece has been used in several films, including Corrina, Corrina in 1994 (performed by John Beasley), Peace Is Every Step in 1997 (Bill Evans version), Jack Goes Boating in 2010 (Bill Evans version), and Roman J. Israel, Esq. in 2017.
 Niemand in de stad (film) in 2018.

+In 2003, text art collective Young-Hae Chang Heavy Industries used "Peace Piece" in 0PERATI0N NUK0REA, a fictional story about the nuclear destruction of Seoul in a future war between South and North Korea.

 Covers

 The track 'Fix It' by Lady Blackbird from the 2021 album 'Black Acid Soul' uses Peace Piece as its musical base.